Le-Charles/Wonka/README.md

 Click your "interact with target" binding.

 Spamming 3 and 4 after interacting with the innkeeper will, purchase a cologne or perfume respectivle and use it and buys 3 tokens.
-    -It buys 3 for the off chance you get heartbroken more than once.
+    -It buys 3 tokens for the off chance you get heartbroken more than once.

 Find an appropriate target with a heart above their head and intearact with them.